The Field (1990 film): Plot

 Peter refuses to back down from his plans.
 In a desperate last attempt McCabe and Tadhg confront Peter at a waterfall he has just purchased, the night before the second auction.
 When Tadhg fails to defeat Peter in a fight, McCabe himself intervenes and beats both men in a rage.
 Peter is killed, and upon realising this, McCabe has a mental break.
 He confuses Peter with his dead son Seamie.
 Tadhg flees to the Irish Traveller woman he has fallen for.
 He tells her he has killed Peter, and they make plans to run off together.
 McCabe's acolyte Bird O'Donnell bids on behalf of McCabe and secures the field for 101 pounds at the second auction, unopposed.

 A Traveller boy spots the dead donkey floating in the lake and a crane is brought in to recover it.
 It inadvertently recovers the corpse of Peter.
-At the same time Tadhg comes home to tell his father he is leaving with the Traveller's daughter and says he never wanted the field.
+At the same time Tadhg comes home to tell his father he is leaving with the Traveller and says he never wanted the field.
 The Parish priest arrives to confront McCabe about the discovery of Peter.
 Having lost his son and with the corpse discovered, McCabe goes insane and herds his cattle to the cliffs.
 Bird informs Tadhg that his father has gone mad.
 Tadhg rushes to stop his father but gets driven over the cliff by the herd of cattle and killed.
-Further maddened with grief, McCabe attempts to drive the waves back from his dead son, while Tadhg's mother and the Traveller's daughter sob on the clifftop.
+Further maddened with grief, McCabe attempts to drive the waves back from his dead son, while Tadhg's mother and the Traveller sob on the clifftop.

 Cast

 Production

 The screenplay went through several revisions from the early drafts; some of which were precipitated by changes to the cast.
-For example with the role going to Sean McGinley, the role of the town priest was expanded, and the character of William Dee, an English resident in the town, was replaced by a sympathetic Irish American man named Peter, who was portrayed by Tom Berenger.
+For example with the role going to Seán McGinley, the role of the town priest was expanded, and the character of William Dee, an English resident in the town, was replaced by a sympathetic Irish American man named Peter, who was portrayed by Tom Berenger.

-The film was shot in Galway and Mayo.
+The film was shot in counties Galway and Mayo.